FST777/cayman/README.md

 `# docker exec -ti caycnt cayman -i HTTPS getcert 01`
 `# docker exec -ti caycnt cayman -i HTTPS revoke 01`

+## Thanks

+Credits should go to two of my employers:
+- The first versions of this were quickly hacked together for internal use at Spil Games.
+They later graciously agreed for it to be released as Open Source software.
+- Again for internal use, cayman was dockerified and fleshed out a bit at InterNLnet (part of Tele2 NL, now part of T-Mobile NL).

 ## License

 Like OpenSSL, this software is licensed under the terms of the [Apache License (v2.0)](LICENSE)